Fordalex/power-in-numbers/README.md

 - Setting up a training plan, When on the 'Training Plans' page the user can select one of the many training plans available on the page.
 After they have selected a training plan that suits their goals the user will need to add the weight that they would like to use and this will be saved to 'Your Training Plans' page.

-This project is hosted on heroku [Power-in-numbers](https://power-in-numbers.herokuapp.com/login_page) Please feel free to create an account and start making progression as soon as possible.

 ## Features

-- On the 'Profile', 'PRs', 'Home' and records page the option to filter the sessions by there: 'date', 'session type' and also sort by the newest or oldest sessions first, is available to change by the user.
+- On the 'Profile', 'Personal Records', 'Home' and pin records page the option to filter the sessions by there: 'date', 'session type' and also sort by the newest or oldest sessions first, is available to change by the user.

 This should help the user find the training sessions they are looking for or filter just the session types they are interested in to create a more personal and convenient viewing experience.

 - The first page the user will be faced with is the login page, the user can either create a new account or log in.
 - After the user logs in they will be taken to their profile.